tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 }
 ```

-Another example is to use a function like `Array.isArray`:
+If one or more of the member types is an array, use a function like `Array.isArray`:

 ```ts
 function welcomePeople(x: string[] | string) {